ibnuda/fpmortals/manuscript/complete.md

   def distinctBy[A, B: Equal](fa: F[A])(f: A => B): IList[A] =
 ~~~~~~~~

-`distinct` is implemented more efficiently than `distinctE` because it
-can make use of ordering and therefore use a quicksort-esque algorithm
-that is much faster than the stdlib's naive `List.distinct`.
-Data
-structures (such as sets) can implement `distinct` in their `Foldable`
-without doing any work.

 `distinct`, secara pengimplementasian, lebih efisien bila dibandingkan
 dengan `distinctE`.
 Hal ini disebabkan karena `distinct` menggunakan
 pengurutan (menggunakan `Order`) sehingga menggunakan algoritma yang